Phoria: Biography

-Having completed their studies, Trewin, Ed, and Jeb returned to Salisbury and took full time jobs.
+Having completed their studies, Trewin, Ed, and Jeb returned to Salisbury and took full-time jobs.
 Jeb's included a brief spell as an insurance agent.
 Ed, with a passion for acting, took large but unfulfilling parts in a series of niche-market films.

 It was not long before the three of them realised that their future lay elsewhere, and moved to Brighton to start their musical careers.

 While studying at Southampton, Jeb and Ed had met Tim Douglas through a mutual friend.
 Following successful spells playing guitar in bands across the South West, Tim moved to Brighton to play bass, and complete the Phoria line-up along with then drummer, Ross Crick.

 Seryn Burden joined the band in August 2011, twelve months after the release of Yourself Still, following Ross's departure.

 In 2016, following the release of Volition, and a string of successful EPs and UK and international tours, Jeb Hardwick left Phoria to pursue a career in filmmaking.
 He was replaced by James Cheeseman.

 Jeb returned for the recording of the second album Caught A Black Rabbit (2020).

 Yourself Still EP (2010)

 The band's first EP Yourself Still was released in 2010 and earned positive reviews from various music blogs.
-The blog The Sirens Sound reviewed the EP, stating that '[Yourself Still]...carries various musical vibes from cinematic orchestra to post-rock and indie-rock to a stunning pop environment leading the overall outcome of this record to blazed emotion.'
+The webzine TheSirensSound reviewed the EP, stating that '[Yourself Still]...carries various musical vibes from cinematic orchestra to post-rock and indie-rock to a stunning pop environment leading the overall outcome of this record to blazed emotion.'
 Describing Phoria as 'A band you definitely want to keep an eye on.'